springone-tour-2020-cicd/katacoda-scenarios/cloud-native-buildpacks/cloud-native-buildpacks-course-summary/step1.md

-# Recap
+# Course Recap

-That's all for this scenario!

-To recap. we've looked at three different platforms for building images using Cloud Native Buildpacks:
+In this course. we looked at three different platforms for building images using Cloud Native Buildpacks:

 1. `pack` - local CLI tool
 2. Spring Boot Maven/Gradle plug-ins